-Coxiellosis / Q fever
+Coxiellosis / Q fever in cats

 Coxiella burnetii is a Gram-negative, obligate intracellular, small, pleomorphic bacterium belonging to the order Legionellales.
 This organism has a complicated life cycle with different morphological stadia.
-It may occur as a small-cell and a large-cell variant.
-The small-cell variant is the resistant spore-like form that can survive for long periods in the environment, being resistant to various means of chemical and physical inactivation (Angelakis and Raoult, 2010).
+It may occur as a small-cell variant and a large-cell variant.
+The small-cell variant is the resistant spore-like form that can survive for long periods in the environment being resistant to various means of chemical and physical inactivation (Angelakis and Raoult, 2010).

 Epidemiology and pathogenesis